pfaciana/conventional-commits-changelog/README.md

 ### Can I use this action to update an existing changelog?

 The action generates a new changelog each time it runs.
 If you want to update an existing changelog, you'll need to implement additional steps in your workflow to merge the new content with the existing file.

+### Why do I need to set `fetch-depth: 0` and `fetch-tags: true` in the checkout step?

+Setting `fetch-depth: 0` ensures that the entire git history is fetched, which is necessary for generating a complete changelog.
+The `fetch-tags: true` option ensures that all tags are fetched, which is crucial for determining version boundaries in the changelog.
+Without these options, the action may not have access to the full history and all tags, resulting in an incomplete or inaccurate changelog.